-63. The Commission is of the opinion that a rule which authorises prior restraint of a publication must specify the criteria for such a restriction with sufficient precision to be compatible with the Convention requirement "prescribed by law".
-Having noted that even after the publication of the book in the USA the Law Lords were not able to agree on what importance should be attached to the availability of the information contained in "Spycatcher" on the open market, the Commission queries whether the different aspects of common law applied in the present case were entirely clear.
-However, the Commission finds that the dominant legal principles in the present case are those concerning the grant of interim injunctions.
-It also finds that they were well-established in English common law, at least since 1975 in the aforementioned American Cvanamid case.
+66 The Commission is of the opinion that a rule which authorises prior restraint of a publication must specify the criteria for such a restriction with sufficient precision to be compatible with the Convention requirement "prescribed by law".
+Having noted that even after the publication of the book in the USA the English judges, including the Law Lords, were not able to agree on what importance should be attached to the availability of the information contained in "Spycatcher" on the open market, the Commission queries whether the different aspects of common law applied in the present case were entirely clear.
+However, the Commission finds that the dominant legal principles in the present case were those concerning the grant of interim injunctions.
+It also finds that they were well-established in English common law, at least since 1975 in the aforementioned American Cyanamid case.
 They can therefore be said to have been adequately foreseeable.
 The differences between the parties in the present case have turned principally on the necessity of imposing the interim injunctions, not on the absence of any legal authority for doing so.
-In these circumstances, the Commission concludes that the interference with the applicants' freedom of expression by interim injunctions imposed on them by virtue of the House of Lords' judgment of 30 July 1987 was "prescribed by law" within the meaning of Article 10 para.
+In these circumstances, the Commission concludes that the interference with the applicants' freedom of expression by interim injunctions imposed on them from 11 July 1986 until 13 October 1988 was "prescribed by law" within the meaning of Article 10 para.
 2 (Art.
 10-2) of the Convention.